c175044/Handheld-LiDAR-Neighborhood-Accessibility-Dataset/README.md

 Handheld LiDAR point cloud dataset for neighborhood-scale barrier-free accessibility analysis
 ## Project Introduction

 This repository releases part of the handheld LiDAR point cloud data used in our study on neighborhood-scale barrier-free accessibility assessment.

-To support further research, we currently provide the point cloud data of the **flat-terrain residential neighborhood**.
+To support further research, we publicly provide part of the point cloud data.

-## Currently Released Data
+## Data Description

-- **Site**: Flat-terrain residential neighborhood
-- **Number of stations**: 7
-- **Format**: LAS/LAZ
+- Format: LAS/LAZ
-- **Attributes**: XYZ + Intensity
+- Attributes: XYZ + Intensity
-- **Approximate point spacing**: 0.01 m
+- Approximate point spacing: 0.01 m

-We also provide the **coarse registration transformation matrices** (in Word document) so that users can transform the individual stations into a common coordinate system.
+Coarse registration transformation matrices are also provided, so that users can transform individual stations into a common coordinate system.

-> **Note**: The precise ICP registration was performed on CSF-filtered ground points.
-Those precise matrices are not included in the current release.

 ## Data Download